nico-aero/Detox/docs/Guide.Migration.md

 **Runtime:**

 - Optionally rename your class from `PuppeteerDriver` to `PuppeteerRuntimeDriver`.
 - In the methods remaining in the class accepting the `deviceId` arg: **remove the `deviceId` arg entirely**.
-This might break your implementation - Don’t worry, continue reading.
+This might break your implementation - don’t worry, continue reading.
 - If applicable, change the signature of the class' c'tor to accept the cookie as it’s 2nd argument (instance previously allocated in `PuppeteerAllocationDriver.allocate()`).
 Save data from the cookie as part of the driver’s state, in order to unbreak your implementation, following the previous step.
 - Add two methods: `getExternalId()` and `getDeviceName()`.
 Implement them such that they would comply with the `device.id` and `device.name` [API contracts](APIRef.DeviceObjectAPI.md), respectively.